ABC News Bans Flag Lapel Pins-Truth! & Fiction!

 Summary of eRumor:

-A boycott of the ABC television network is encouraged because the executives at ABC news are said to have told reporters they could not wear American flag lapel pins or any other patriotic insignia.
-The network said that ABC should remain as neutral as possible.
+ABC News executives told reporters not to wear American flag lapel pins because the network should remain as neutral as possible.

 Rumors that ABC News has banned American flag lapel pins have been swirling ever since the 9/11 terrorist attacks.